 - Solo.
 This means you do everything on your own or, sometimes, with the occasional help of a contractor.
 You are, in the words of my friend Paul Jarvis, “a company of one.”
 You write all your own songs, build your own website, do all your work.
 If you are successful, this means you are typically a high-paid contractor who is hired by other companies and organizations or who sells his products to the masses directly without any employees or middlemen.

 - Partnership.
 This means you work with another person—a business partner, manager, or agent—who helps you with the business aspects of your work so that you can focus on the creative side of things.
 This is the most common type of organization for an artist but can be true for the other kinds of creators, as well.
 The goal here is to share some of the money (typically anywhere from 15% to 50%) so that you can be freed up to create.
 To do otherwise would result in exhaustion and likely lackluster work.
 The trick, of course, is to find the right partner who can fuel your creative work and not just be another boss to whom you have to report.

 - Company.
 This means you create an entire organization, often a for-profit company—an LLC or Corporation—that employs you and other people.
 You may be the CEO or President, or you may elect to let someone else run the company.
 But ultimately, you own part or all of it.
 You are the founder, owner, and chief shareholder.
 And now, you have an organization of people behind you: this could be a small team or a multi-site organization.
 At this point, you are sharing a vision that is bigger than you, and this will require you or someone you trust to lead others well towards that vision.
 It’s not uncommon, such as in the case of Steve Jobs, to found a company, lead it for a while, and then turn it over to someone else.
 This can be quite risky, but when it works well, your work can reach more people than you otherwise would have been able to reach.

 So, what kind of creator are you and what organizational path will you follow?
-Share your answers in the Facebook group today.
+Share your answers in the private community today.